 This has been a game-changer for all our clients, large or small.
 Having access to a set of accounts and financial reports that reflects how the business is performing is crucial.
 It’s not enough to simply read a report but to have that knowledge of what the data means, results in being able to make better business decisions.

-Since a bookkeeper reviews the day-to-day transactions of your business, they can spot trends that you may not be aware of.
+Since a bookkeeper manages the day-to-day transactions of your business, they can spot trends that you may not be aware of.
 As you make changes in other areas of your business, they can show you how these changes impact your financial health.
-They also can spot signs of danger well before you do and help you create a plan to reduce or eliminate them.
+They also can spot signs of danger well before you may, and help you create a plan to reduce or eliminate them.

 - We go beyond Bookkeeping

 Bookkeeping as a profession has shifted in recent times.
 It’s no longer simple data entry.
-We offer other services such as business consulting, year-end projections, payroll setup and management, and various project work.
-We know business owners need more support that you may not find in your accountant or elsewhere.
+We offer services such as business consulting, year-end projections, payroll management, and various project work.
+We know business owners need more support that you may not find with your accountant or elsewhere.
 Our certified bookkeepers can provide the advice you need to help you reach your goals.

 How we work:

 When you engage Red Office, we become part of your team.
 You’ll get a main bookkeeper / accounts manager and a back-up as well.
+Gone is the traditional one person per client approach.
+We have a hub system that works for us.
 This is all covered in our hourly rate or monthly fee – whichever structure works best.

 We prefer to work in Xero but if you’re not, it’s not a deal breaker.
-Our bookkeeper then becomes a part of your team but is based in our office.
-You liaise with them over the phone and online.
 We’re cloud bookkeepers meaning we work with cloud software.
-This is important for us and yourselves, providing data security and efficiencies all around.
+This is important for both yourself and for us providing data security and efficiencies all around.

-We’ll go through a thorough onboarding process and train and learn the ropes to make sure we know your business.
+We’ll go through a thorough onboarding process and ensure we understand your business.
 We set up systems, processes and do what is required to make the transition seamless and stress-free.